zvodd/vlclaunch_url_handler/README.md

 VLC allows file:// urls as well as a number of complex arguments for transcoding that shouldn't be exposed.

-Be stricter about what passes for a video url?
+*Be stricter about what passes for a video url.

-Url encode before putting on the commandline?
+*URL encode / validate before putting on the commandline.

 ##### Shell injection